New Zealand Base Ordnance Depot, Egypt and Italy 1940-46

 Morris C8 15cwt 4 X 4 GS

-The heart of the OFP was its store’s vehicles.
-The NZ OFP used a mixture of 15-cwt (.75-tone) trucks for administration tasks and 3-Ton lorries for the carriage of stores.
-The 3-ton lorries were generally of two types;
+The heart of the OFP was its fleet of vehicles dedicated to storage.
+The NZ OFP utilized a combination of 15-cwt (.75-tonne) trucks for administrative tasks and 3-ton lorries for transporting stores.
+The 3-ton lorries were primarily of two types:

-GS Lorries were fitted with a flat floor body with fixed sides and headboard, and a drop tailgate.
-Usually fitted with a canvas canopy on a tubular frame.
-At times the tubular frame was lined with chicken wire to limit pilferage.
+• GS Lorries.
+Able to carry large items such as engines, gearboxes, and differentials.
+These vehicles featured a flat floor body with fixed sides, a headboard, and a drop tailgate.
+They were often equipped with a canvas canopy on a tubular frame, occasionally reinforced with chicken wire to deter theft.

-Binned vehicles were lorries and trailers fitted with fixed racking made up of bins of different dimensions.
-Early designs consisted of full-length benches on both sides of the vehicle with storage bins under the benches and compartments for small items above the benches and a writing desk.
-Stores inside the bins were kept secure on the move by a mesh screen which could be removed when the vehicle was stationary to allow access to the stores.
-As the war progressed, the design of binned vehicles became more sophisticated with later models having solid bodies with internal lighting.
-The following illustrations provide an example of different types of bin trucks.
+• Bin Lorries.
+Designed to transport smaller compact items like nuts, bolts, gaskets, fan belts, brake linings, and windscreen wipers.
+These lorries and trailers were fitted with fixed racking consisting of bins of varying dimensions.
+Early designs featured full-length benches on both sides, storage bins beneath, compartments above for small items, and a writing desk.
+A mesh screen secured items during transport and was removable when stationary for access.
+As the war progressed, these vehicles evolved, with later models incorporating solid bodies and internal lighting.
+The following illustrations provide examples of different types of bin trucks.

 Polish OFP 2